 Extracting a damaged tooth is generally quick.
 Patients are kept comfortable during the procedure with an anesthetic used to numb the mouth.
 Once the mouth is numb, the damaged tooth is loosened and gently removed.

 Tooth extraction can restore oral health and prevent infection from spreading but it can leave patients with impaired dental function as a result of tooth loss.
 There are a variety of restorative treatments to replace extracted teeth and enhance the smile.
 Dental implants are one of the most popular choices for restoring extracted teeth.
 Dental implants are titanium posts that are placed into the jawbone, mimicking the natural roots for superior results.
+Some implant patients might also require a bone graft.

 Root canal infections can be painful and dangerous to oral health.
 Without treatment, the infection can spread beyond the roots and into the tissues supporting the tooth.
 Seeking root canal therapy at the first sign of an infection can help prevent the need for extraction.
 If you suspect you have a root canal infection, you are encouraged to schedule a consultation with Dr. Pinnix or Dr. Betancourt.